jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 * **Icons or symbols used to convey information have a text alternative.**

-	Any graphic element, including icons or symbols conveying meaningful information must have a text alternative.
+	Graphic elements, including icons or symbols conveying meaningful information, must have a text alternative.

 ## Distinguishable

-* **Colour conveying meaning is augmented with other methods.**
+* **Colour conveying meaning is reinforced using other methods.**

 	If colour has a meaning assigned to it (e.g. coloured lines on a chart, coloured link text, different-coloured buttons) use other methods to supplement this information.
-Examples of this might be dashed or dotted lines or having links underlined.
+Examples might include dashed or dotted lines or underlining links.

-* **Audio must be manually started on a webpage.**
+* **Audio must be manually started on a web page.**

 	If background audio starts automatically, users need to be able to pause, stop, or mute it.

 * **Text on a coloured background is easy to see.**

-    There is enough contrast between text and its background so that it can be read easily.
-The contrast ratio between text colour and the background needs to be at least 4.5:1\.
+    There is enough contrast between text and its background so that people can easily read it.
+The contrast ratio between the colour of the text and the background needs to be at least 4.5:1\.
 Large text (18 pt upwards or bold 14 pt upwards) can use a contrast ratio of 3:1\.

+    The exception to this rule is logos, brand names or decorative text that conveys no meaningful information.

     There are several helpful [online tools for checking](https://webtoolkit.govt.nz/guidance/design-and-development/contrast-and-the-use-of-colour/#tools) your contrast ratio.

-    The exception to this rule is logos/brand names or decorative text that conveys no meaningful information.

 * **Page content is not obscured if the page is magnified to 200%.**

 	If content is obscured when the page zoom is set to 200%, users won’t even be able to scroll to see content.

-* **Text has not been presented as an image or part of an image.**
+* **Text isn't presented as an image or part of an image.**

 	Text should not be delivered as an image, but presented using HTML and CSS.
 The exception to this is text that contains visual content e.g. logos, graphs, screenshots, and diagrams.
 These images will need alt text, and possibly a long description depending on the complexity of the image.